 Wireframing process at Cleveroad

-Prototypes are about how the final version of the app will look like.
+Prototypes show how the final version of the app will look like.
 Unlike wireframes, prototypes are detailed as the whole UI development is based on them.

 Discover how much it costs to build a mobile application from scratch: UI/UX design, development, testing, etc.

 On top of that, most companies provide static or clickable prototypes at the client's request.
-And we’re not an exception.
+We’re not an exception.

 App user interface design process at Cleveroad

 Other stages include, for example, creating graphics elements like icons and illustrations or making complex animations.
 All these processes are estimated separately.

 App Design Costs By Region